tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - That kind of self-inflicted disconnection is unacceptable.

+# You Must Find the Stillness

+- Even the cool, quiet dark is pierced by the shriek of a man who has stepped on a pile of LEGOs... and the shriek is coming from your mouth.
+Yet to be good at our jobs, to be good at this parenting thing, we must endeavor to find stillness.
+Because we need time to reflect, to focus, to find the calm that will restore and reboot us.

+- Where will we find it?
+It won’t be in those measly two weeks of vacation or by cutting and running and fleeing.
+No, we must find the stillness within the chaos.
+It might not feel like these moments of quiet can exist with all the crying babies or arguing teenagers, but they can.

+- If we just look within.
+We can find stillness, if we take advantage of the early morning before the house is awake or those precious minutes after the kids are in bed.
+But we really have to drink those moments in to get the most from them.
+We can’t defer these chances in favor of our phones or Netflix.
+We must take time with a journal.
+We must enjoy that cute but preposterously slow walk from school to the car or from the car back into the house.
+Soak up the quiet.
+Store these moments in your soul so you can have them always.

+- Find the stillness.
+So much depends on it.

+# Access the Child in You

+- One of the wonderful things about having kids (and grandkids) is that they allow us to access that childlike part of ourselves that never fully goes away.
+They give us an excuse to get down on the floor and crash two trains together.
+To build something cool with LEGOs.
+To dress up for Halloween.
+To be silly at a tea party.
+To listen to the music of our youth, to watch the movies we loved.

+- It’s more than a fun excuse—it’s an important part of life.
+Don’t forget to access that joy and fun... and maybe, you know, invite your kids to join you in it.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to